SQL Injection Scanner

 How does the SQL Scanner work?

-Our SQL injection scanner was created to easily perform SQL injection testing and find web applications flaws in a timely manner.
+We created this SQL injection scanner to make it easy for you to perform SQL injection testing and find web applications flaws much faster.

-The SQL Injection Scanner using OWASP ZAP (Full Scan) is our comprehensive online security solution that allows you to do a complete SQL injection assessment of the target web applications and find critical vulnerabilities with a significant impact for any business.
+The SQL Injection Scanner using OWASP ZAP (Full Scan) is our comprehensive online security testing tool for infosec specialists.
+It helps you do a complete SQL injection assessment of your target web applications and find critical vulnerabilities with a significant business impact.

-The online tool offers an intuitive and simple interface using OWASP ZAP , the most popular open-source web application security scanner.
+The online tool provides an intuitive and simple interface built on top of OWASP ZAP, the most popular open-source web application security scanner.

 The SQL Injection Scanner (Light Scan) performs a quick and fast scan of a target URL that allows it to identify vulnerabilities in web applications.
-It does that by searching if the parameters of the target URLs are vulnerable to SQL Injection attack and reports the malicious pages that could affect your website.
+It does this by validating if the parameters of the target URLs are vulnerable to SQL Injection and then reports the malicious pages that could affect the target website.

 The online scanner includes two steps: